 General BPCI Advanced questions

-3. When does BPCI Advanced operate?
-October 1, 2018 through December 31, 2025 — seven Model Years.
+3. When did BPCI Advanced operate?
+October 1, 2018 through December 31, 2025, across seven Model Years.
+It was extended twice (originally set to end in 2023), with a third cohort beginning January 1, 2024.

 Episode and payment questions